MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/integrate-with-other-applications.md

 ### Yammer for Dynamics CRM

 Integrate Yammer with Microsoft Dynamics CRM Online to add a social layer to your existing CRM tool and jumpstart collaboration.
-Get information at [Configure Microsoft Dynamics CRM Online With Yammer](https://go.microsoft.com/fwlink/?linkid=868110).
+For more information, see [Configure Microsoft Dynamics CRM Online With Yammer](https://go.microsoft.com/fwlink/?linkid=868110).

 ### Yammer for Salesforce.com